Berkeley-MDes/tdf-fa24-aaryharkareberkeley/README.md

 # Week 5 #
 ### September 26th, 2024 ###

+Reflection:
-It is THursday, I have created a flowchart of my journey from home to destination using either public transport, walking or uber.
-The journey consists of data being sent from uber regarding pricing and bart/ac transit sending eta to google.
-Google claculates total journey time and cost based on all of these variables and shows us on Maps.
-Based on my preference, I then chose any one of the modes of transportation to reach my destination.
+It’s Thursday, and I’ve created a flowchart that maps out my journey to a destination by either public transport, walking, or using Uber.
+The system pulls data from Uber (for pricing), BART/AC Transit (for ETAs), and Google (for total journey time and cost).
+Google then compiles this information and presents it on Google Maps, allowing me to select my preferred mode of transport based on my preferences for cost and travel time.

+<br><br>

+Speculation:
+This exercise in data integration for transportation planning offers a glimpse into the potential of smart city infrastructure, where real-time data can help residents optimize their travel routes.
+As smart city technologies evolve, we may see a trend toward integrated, adaptive transportation solutions that factor in live data from various sources.
+This could mean that users no longer need to consult multiple apps but can instead access all transit options from a single, intuitive platform.
+Such innovations could transform urban living, making commuting more efficient, sustainable, and user-centered.
 </br>
 <img width="400" alt="Journey map for transportation ecosystem" src="assets/transportation_ecosystem.png">